AllskyTeam/allsky/README.md

 &nbsp;
 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/keogram-annotated.jpg)

 A **Keogram** is an image giving a quick view of the day's activity.
-It was originally invented to study the aurora borealis.
 For each image a central vertical column 1 pixel wide is extracted.
 All these columns are then stitched together from left to right.
 This results in a timeline that reads from dawn to the end of nighttime (the image above only shows nighttime data since daytime images were turned off).

 See the [Keogram Wiki page](https://github.com/thomasjacquin/allsky/wiki/Keograms-explained) for more details.